hkvongit/React_RTK_demo/README.md

 This is the React version of the [Node alone RTK project](https://github.com/hkvongit/node__redux-toolkit__demo).
 Please check this github link to get more details about the RTK library.

-RTK - React Tool Kit
+RTK - Redux Tool Kit

 ## Project configuration